diasurgical/devilutionX/docs/installing.md

 - Copy `devilutionx.nro` and `CharisSILB.ttf` in into `/switch/devilutionx`
 - Copy the MPQ files to `/switch/devilutionx`.
 - Launch `devilutionx.nro` by holding R the installed game.
-Do not use album to launch, if you use album, the homebrew will only have a small amount memory available, and the touch keyboard won't work.
+Do not use the album to launch, if you use the album, the homebrew will only have a small amount of memory available, and the touch keyboard won't work.
 This is true for all homebrew, not just DevilutionX.

 </details>